Sedley Baptist Church

 This committee has a minimum of two members, a primary and backup, whose responsibility is to maintain the church website with current and appropriate information.

-The Budget Committee shall consist of the Church Moderator (who will serve as Chairman), the Church Treasurer, the Finance Secretary, the Sunday School Superintendent, a trustee, a building and grounds committee member, and the WMU Director.
-This Committee shall yearly prepare the Church budget and present the proposed budget at the fourth (October) Quarterly Church Conference for the upcoming year for approval by the Church.
-Each Committee shall have the opportunity to submit requests for needed funds for its operation to the Chairman of the Budget Committee prior to the budget planning meeting.
+The Finance Committee shall consist of the Church Moderator (who will serve as Chairman), the Church Treasurer, the Financial Secretary, the Sunday School Superintendent, a trustee, a building and grounds committee member, and the WMU Director.
+This Committee shall prepare the annual Church budget and present the proposed upcoming year’s budget for approval at the October Quarterly Church Conference.
+Each Committee shall have the opportunity to submit requests for needed funds for its operation to the Chairman of the Finance Committee prior to the budget planning meeting.
+Should any of these committee members hold two of the positions required, a second committee designee should attend as well.

 ARTICLE VII

-All employees of the church are required to undergo a mandatory background check and submit an application for employment along with the church’s confidential Volunteer Information Form to be completed expeditiously.
-Employment may not commence until all documents are submitted to the Pastor and approved by the Deacons.
+All employees/contractors of the church are required to undergo a mandatory background check.
+Background check is to be completed expeditiously.
+Employment/work may not commence until all documents are submitted the appropriate church officer(s) or committee. (i.e.: certifications, licenses, and bonding)

 ARTICLE VIII